OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_549.rst

 - `Fix 'LastPass detected a login form that is insecure' message <https://github.com/OpenNebula/one/pull/325>`__.
 - `VNet datatable is broken in groupadmin views  <https://github.com/OpenNebula/one/issues/1827>`__.
 - `Users can remove VM_RESTRICTED_ATTR fields <https://github.com/OpenNebula/one/issues/1777>`__.
-- `Sunstone: No way for update VM configuration if it has restricted vector atributes <https://github.com/OpenNebula/one/issues/1790>`__.
+- `Sunstone: No way for update VM configuration if it has restricted vector atributes. <https://github.com/OpenNebula/one/issues/1790>`__.
-- `VCenter: resolved some problems related to network and disk monitoring <https://github.com/OpenNebula/one/issues/1793>`__.
+- `VCenter: resolved some problems related to network and disk monitoring. <https://github.com/OpenNebula/one/issues/1793>`__.
+- `VCenter driver should allow template instantiation without mac duplication. <https://github.com/OpenNebula/one/issues/1832>`__.